To thrive as a small business, you need press coverage. But, unfortunately, coverage doesn't just come naturally – you need to work for it.

 Plus, if your story does get picked up, don't forget to thank the journalist.
-It can facilitate a relationship with the journalist which you can then nurture, and might lead to easier coverage down the line.
+It can facilitate a relationship that you can then nurture and facilitate easier coverage down the line.

 Ultimately, you can never have too much good press!